pantheon-systems/documentation/source/_docs/pantheon-workflow.md

 categories: [getstarted]
 ---

 Every Pantheon site comes with three environments: Dev, Test, and Live.
-Separate Dev, Test, and Live environments allow you to develop and test your site without impacting the live site availability to the world.
+Separate Dev, Test, and Live environments allow you to develop and test your site without impacting the live site's availability to the world.
 Additional development environments are available with [Multidev](/docs/multidev/).

 ## Code Moves Up, Content Moves Down